EmreKp/car-factory/README.md

-# Car Producer
+# Car Factory

-A virtual car producing application written in Spring Boot.
+A virtual car factory application written in Spring Boot.

 It gives 'x car has produced' message with entered parameter.
 For example, if parameter is Cabrio, result says `Cabrio Car has produced.`